Lab Members

 Matthew J. Mills, M.S.

-Matthew obtained a Bachelor of Engineering, majoring in Aerospace Engineering, from Carleton University in 2016.
-He completed his MS degree in the Mechanical and Aerospace Engineering Department.
-His research was focused on determining the effect of long duration space flight on the human spine through the use of mathematical and computational models.
+with research was focus on determining the effect of long duration space flight on the human spine through the use of mathematical and computational models.
 Matthew was the recipient of the 2017 N&M Sarigul-Klijn Flight Research/Space Engineering Award.

 Molly Townsend, Ph.D.